 Terminal to Terminal Auto Transport: Benefits, Process, and Costs

-What is Terminal to Terminal Auto Transport?
+What Is Terminal to Terminal Auto Transport?

-Terminal to terminal car shipping involves dropping off your vehicle at a designated storage facility (the "terminal") and having it transported to another facility near your final destination.
+Terminal to terminal car shipping involves dropping off your vehicle at a designated storage facility (the “terminal”) and having it transported to another facility near your final destination.
 These terminals are typically large, secure lots owned by trucking companies or tow yards located in major cities or near interstate highways.
+Unlike door-to-door shipping, you are responsible for the “first mile” and the “last mile” of the journey.

 Comparison: Terminal vs. Door-to-Door Shipping